Early Years Foundation Stage

 In FS2, staff go out to meet children who have not attended our Nursery to make a first point of contact.
 They find out about children’s likes and dislikes and preferred ways of working.
 Parents are invited to school for a meeting with the Head Teacher, Reception Teachers and Inclusion Leader.
 They find out about school routines and expectations and staff are available to answer any questions.
 In July, the children also have the chance to spend a day with their new teacher in order to experience a full day routine, including lunch time.
 This way, the children are prepared for starting full time in September and usually look forward to doing this as a result of this transition.

-As a special welcome to West Melton School, all nursery and reception children will be given the gift of a book to start school with and to emphasize the importance of reading and provide the parents with an instant opportunity to engage and support with this.
+As a special welcome to Highfield Farm, all nursery and reception children will be given the gift of a book to start school with and to emphasize the importance of reading and provide the parents with an instant opportunity to engage and support with this.